Collaborative-AI/Earthquake-Forecasting/src/scraper/Canada/README.txt

 Maximum Radius (km):  5000

 The following lines can be modified:
-Line 52:        Modify the file path of the input .txt file Line 55:        Modify the file path of the output .csv file
+Line 56:        Modify the file path of the input .txt file Line 59:        Modify the name of the output .csv file Line 60:        Modify the file path of the output .csv file